Blyth Navigation: Demise

-In the early 19th century, the saltings below Blythburgh bridge were reclaimed by the construction of embankments, to prevent them flooding.
+In the early 19th century, the saltings below Blythburgh Bridge were reclaimed by the construction of embankments, to prevent them flooding.
 The plan was poorly thought out, and soon afterwards the condition of Southwold harbour was deteriorating, largely due to the deposition of silt, which made access difficult.
 The canal engineer John Rennie was asked to advise on a course of action, but although his report of 6 January 1820 pointed to the embanking of the saltings as the cause of the problem, he could offer no acceptable solution.
 The entrance to the harbour became blocked in 1839, and a further report was prepared by John Wright and James Walker in 1840.
 They calculated that the embankments surrounding the saltings excluded 5.5 million cubic yards (4.2 million m3) of tidal water on each tide, and thus the scouring effect of the river was considerably reduced.

 1879 saw the opening of the Southwold Railway, a narrow gauge line between Southwold and Halesworth, which crossed the navigation near Southwold on a swing bridge.
-Although lack of capital prevented the construction of a branch from the main line to the navigation at Halesworth and another along the north bank of the river towards Southwold harbour, the railway still had an effect on the navigation, use of which declined until the Commissioners advertised that they were no longer deriving any income from it in 1884, and would therefore cease to maintain it.
-In 1894 the Commissioners voted to ask the Board of Trade for a warrant to allow the navigation to be abandoned.
+Although lack of capital prevented the construction of a branch from the main line to the navigation at Halesworth and another along the north bank of the river towards Southwold harbour, the railway still had an effect on the navigation, use of which declined until the commissioners advertised that they were no longer deriving any income from it in 1884, and would therefore cease to maintain it.
+In 1894 the commissioners voted to ask the Board of Trade for a warrant to allow the navigation to be abandoned.
 Despite this, a trader from Halesworth called Fred Lambert brought a wherry called Star to the river, and carried coal from the harbour at Southwold to Halesworth until 1911.
 He estimated that the cost of repairing the navigation was £1,000, but he could not raise the money to carry out the work.

 The Southwold Railway finally built a branch to the harbour in 1914, as part of a plan to relieve congestion of the harbours at Great Yarmouth and Lowestoft during the herring fishing season.
 The outbreak of war prevented its use for this purpose, although it was useful when coastal defences were being built in the area.
-The harbour declined until it was sold back to the Southwold Corporation in 1932, while the navigation finally ceased on 19 February 1934, when an act of abandonment was obtained under section 41 of the Land Drainage Act 1930.
+The harbour declined until it was sold back to the Southwold Corporation in 1932, while the navigation finally ceased on 19 February 1934, when an order of abandonment, the River Blyth Navigation Act Revocation Order 1934 (SR&O 1934/283), was obtained under section 41 of the Land Drainage Act 1930.